guyonmatteau/digital-lions/README.md

 ### Environment

 This project uses [direnv](https://direnv.net/) to setup environment variables.
-First copy `.env.template` to `.env`.
+First copy `.env.dist` to `.env`.
 After that spin up the postgresDB (and optionally pgadmin if you want to inspect the database from the browser).

 ### Build
 ```bash